risingwavelabs/risingwave-docs/docs/guides/sink-to-iceberg.md

 Iceberg supports two types of catalogs:

 - Storage catalog: The Storage catalog stores all metadata in the underlying file system, such as Hadoop or S3.
 Currently, we only support S3 as the underlying file system.
-- REST catalog: Risingwave supports the [REST catalog](https://iceberg.apache.org/concepts/catalog/#decoupling-using-the-rest-catalog), which acts as a proxy to other catalogs like Hive, JDBC, and Nessie catalog.
-This is the recommended approach to use Risingwave with Iceberg tables.
+- REST catalog: RisingWave supports the [REST catalog](https://iceberg.apache.org/concepts/catalog/#decoupling-using-the-rest-catalog), which acts as a proxy to other catalogs like Hive, JDBC, and Nessie catalog.
+This is the recommended approach to use RisingWave with Iceberg tables.

 ## Iceberg table format